murakuma/enmove/README.md

 # enmove

-> A opinionated boilerplate to develop a node/web/electron app in TypeScript.
+> An opinionated boilerplate to develop a node/web/electron app in TypeScript.

 ## Motivation